RamitKataria/top-down-shooter/README.md

-This was a project for CPSC 210 at UBC, so there could be some weird things here for the purpose of meeting the requirements.
+This was a project for a course, so there could be some weird things here for the purpose of meeting the requirements.

 # My Personal Project: Top-down shooter game